ArturDorfman/interview-prepper/content/guide/javascript.md

 ‘async’ and ‘await’ are keywords used in asynchronous programming to simplify working with promises.

 #### How do you work with asynchronous code in JavaScript without using async/await?
 What other approaches are you considering for working with asynchronous?
-We can handle async code with several ways without async/await.
+We can handle async code in several ways without async/await.
 Here are examples:
 1. Callbacks, also known as 'callback hell'
-2. Promises - modern way to handle async code.
+2. Promises—modern way to handle async code.

 #### What is a Callback Hell?
 Give an example.
 [Callback Hell](https://www.geeksforgeeks.org/what-to-understand-callback-and-callback-hell-in-javascript/) is essentially nested callbacks stacked below one another forming a pyramid structure.
-Every callback depends/waits for the previous callback, thereby making a pyramid structure that affects the readability and maintainability of the code.
+Every callback depends on/waits for the previous callback, thereby making a pyramid structure that affects the readability and maintainability of the code.

 ```javascript
 let words = document.querySelectorAll(".word");